Please read the following before beginning production.

 Rights and Clearances

-All music and audiovisual content that is rights-controlled must be logged and cleared (via contract, permission from rights holder, or faculty-approved fair use claim) before public exhibition (see Rights and Clearances Log for more information).
+All music and audiovisual content that is rights-controlled must be logged and cleared (via contract, permission from rights holder, or faculty-approved fair use claim) before public exhibition (see Keeping a Rights and Clearances Log for more information).

 Required.
 Containing crew contracts, release forms, emergency medical forms, call sheets, aesthetic plan, any permits or certificates of insurance, music release forms, clearance log, etc. Projects cannot be exhibited until production notebook is cleared by faculty mentor.